Hybrid Data Sources (JSON + database)

 Best Practices

-- Consistent Schema: Maintain consistent JSON object structures within each file
+- Consistent schema: Maintain a uniform object structure within each JSON file

-- Backup Strategy: Include JSON data files in your backup and version control systems
+- Version control your data: Include JSON data files in your backup and version control systems